TheGeremy/FS19_Webstats/README.md

-# FS19 Web Stats - BETA VERSION
+# FS19 Web Stats - USABLE VERSION

 ## Update 04.07.2019 - what I changed:
 - storage page change of css to make it look litle bit better when you click on item and submenu appears